TheJacksonLaboratory/diachromatic/docs/mapping.rst

 The shearing step introduces DNA breakpoints representing a second type of fragment ends in addition those introduced by digestion.
 Fragment ends corresponding to restriction enzyme cutting sites are generally referred to as *dangling ends* because they failed to re-ligate.

-Essentially, three fragment categories are distinguished within Diachromatic: **hybrid fragments** that arise from re-ligation between ends of different restriction fragments and two artifact categories that correspond to single restriction fragments whose ends failed to re-ligate with other fragments, either because both ends remained **un-ligated** or **self-ligated** with each other.
-Hybrid fragments may correspond to genuine interactions but also to cross-ligation artifacts depending on whether the re-ligation occurred within the same protein-DNA complex or between different complexes.
+Essentially, three fragment categories are distinguished within Diachromatic: **chimeric fragments** that arise from re-ligation between ends of different restriction fragments as well as two artifact categories that correspond to single restriction fragments whose ends failed to re-ligate with other fragments, either because both ends remained **un-ligated** or **self-ligated** with each other.
+Chimeric fragments may correspond to genuine interactions but also to *cross-ligation* artifacts depending on whether the re-ligation occurred within the same protein-DNA complex or between different complexes.

-Paired-end sequencing of hybrid fragments may results in all possible relative orientations, i.e. reads of given pairs may point *inwards*, *outwards* or in the *same direction*.
+Paired-end sequencing of chimeric fragments may results in all possible relative orientations, i.e. reads of given pairs may point *inwards*, *outwards* or in the *same direction*.
 In contrast to that, sequencing of un-ligated fragments results in inward pointing pairs only, and sequencing of self-ligated fragments results in outward pointing pairs only.